Basic Prop Type Examples

 - consider using

-for your React Component Props and State, for consistency and because it is more constrained.
+typefor your React Component Props and State, for consistency and because it is more constrained.

 Types vs interfaces: